jentmayfield/HW10/README.md

 https://www.kaggle.com/rdoume/beerreviews

 The steps Followed to clean the data and uploaded to a SQL DataBase are describe, as comments, In the Jupiter notebook file and SQL file.

+Note: Both of the original files were too big to upload to Github.